blot-bot-org/.github/profile/README.md

 # The Blot Bot Project
-Blot Bot is a vertical plotter, partly for a school project, combining custom hardware and software to turn simple components into a functional drawing machine.
+Blot Bot is a vertical plotter, built partly for a school project, which allows motors to move a pen to physically draw designs on paper.
-The system allows anyone with stepper motors and a microcontroller to repurpose their hardware using Blot Bot's open-source software.<br>
+The Blot Bot ecosystem allows anyone with stepper motors and a microcontroller to repurpose their hardware using Blot Bot's open-source software.<br>

 ## The Organisation
 The organisation contains a couple repositories: